galgantar/standard-deviants/index.markdown

 # Aperitivo - Initial Analysis 🍷
 We begin the meal with a light refreshment: a first glimpse at our secret ingredient, _virality_.
 As the plot shows, the majority of posts revolve around a low virality rss score.
-Only a few outliers can be spotted on the viral part of the metric.<br>
+Only a few outliers can be spotted on the viral part of the metric.

 <img src="assets/images/virality_rss_log_log.svg">